Follow Us! ThumbsUp

-As any merchant in the online landscape will tell you, chargebacks are one of the biggest headaches of ecommerce.
+As any merchant in the online landscape will tell you, chargebacks always raise alarms, red flags, and eyebrows for revenue teams.
+They each represent a distinct divot in the flow of returns.

 Chargebacks are costly in terms of both the money being output, as well as necessitating a significant investment in customer-facing infrastructure.
 In 2023, Chargebacks 911 estimates that the cost of a single chargeback will average to $190 each.